kesaripatil/kesaripatil/README.md

 - 👋 Hi, I’m @kesaripatil
-- 👀 I’m interested in coding, problem solving.
+- 👀 I’m interested in devops, coding and problem solving.
-- 🌱 I’m currently working in PHP.
 - 📫 How to reach me -> kesaripatil960310@gmail.com

 <!---